ub-math/exam_guides/docs/instructor.md

 <br/>
 To access their exam pdf, your students will go to [exams.math.buffalo.edu](https://exams.math.buffalo.edu){:target="_blank" rel="noopener"}
-and enter their UBIT username, their personal exam server PIN, and the above exam password which should be kept secret until it is delivered to the students at the moment you want them to start work on the exam.
+and enter their UBIT username and password, and the above exam password.
+The exam password should be kept secret until it is delivered to the students at the moment you want them to start work on the exam.

 <h5>Important:</h5>